Esinko/AstroneerRconClient/README.md

 ```
 const AstroneerRcon = require("astroneer-rcon").client
-// Tip: If we are operating in the same diretory replace the variable in the file path with a dot (.), or if AstroneerRcon is in a folder in your projects working directory.
+// Tip: If we are operating in the same directory replace the variable in the file path with a dot (.), or if AstroneerRcon is in a folder in your projects working directory.
 You may use ./<The folder you installed this lib with>/AstroneerRcon.js
 ```
 If AstroneerRcon is undefined, or you get an error, make sure your filepath is correct.

 ## Step 2
-Now that the libary has been imported, you need to connect to the server (or the AstroLauncher api, this quickstart works for both!)
+Now that the library has been imported, you need to connect to the server (or the AstroLauncher api, this quickstart works for both!)
 <br>
-First you need to create a new instance of the client/link and call .connect() with the constructor appropriate paramaters.
+First you need to create a new instance of the client/link and call .connect() with the constructor appropriate parameters.
 <br>
 AstroneerRcon is event driven.
 You can register listeners for multiple things happening in the server and in the client.
 <br>